Increasing Health Savings by Using Anchors

 M-TIBA is a free health savings wallet that is stored on a mobile phone.
 A Kenyan can sign up for M-TIBA and then save as little as 10 cents at a time, but this money can only be used for health expenses.
 If the individual saves one dollar in a month, then M-TIBA provides a bonus of 50 cents.
 The goal is to save little by little so that when a health issue arises, the individual can dip into the M-TIBA wallet to pay for medical care.

 Unfortunately, while enrollment in M-TIBA has been high (over one million users since its start in May 2016), savings rates have been low.
 Most users have never saved in their health wallets.
-The Center for Advanced Hindsight’s Global Health and Development Team, in collaboration with the PharmAccess Foundation and CarePay, has worked to increase savings in these health wallets.
+The Center for Advanced Hindsight’s Global Health and Development Team has worked with its partners, the PharmAccess Foundation and CarePay, to increase savings in these health wallets.

 The Power of Anchoring